tkf/railgun/doc/source/tutorial.rst

 the same.

 Calling function is easy.
-Number of arguments are number of arguments of C function and number of "choice set".
+Number of arguments are number of arguments of C function puls number of "choice set".
 First arguments are used for C function and then last arguments are used for "choice set" if arguments are specified without keyword::